-A ‘kids go free’ family ticket, for one adult and up to three children, is £16.
-For two adults, it’s £32.
-Concessions are available, and a regular child’s ticket is £8.
+Online adult tickets are £18.
+Concessions are available, and a regular child’s ticket is £8.50.
 Under-5s go free, although I would say the museum is most suitable for children over five.
-These prices are valid until 2 September 2018.
+Family tickets are £26.50, and the museum occasionally offers special deals, like the ‘kids go free’ offer that ran over summer 2018.
 Check the Mary Rose Museum website for more details.

 How to get to the Mary Rose Museum

 The museum is inside Portsmouth Historic Dockyard, and the address of the Mary Rose Museum is Main Rd, Portsmouth PO1 3PY.

 The nearest train station is Portsmouth Harbour, which is a few minutes’ walk from the dockyard and only around 90 minutes by rail from London Waterloo.
 During summer 2018 South Western Railway customers can get 20% off their Mary Rose ticket.